 WALK Walking is the best way to get to school!
 Kids love to walk, especially with friends, and it gives them time to wake-up, socialize and expend a little energy so they arrive at school ready to learn.
 Walking home is a great way to wind down.
 We encourage all families to walk whenever possible.
 Zervas is designed as a walkable school.

 BIKE Biking is another great way to get to school!
 Children in grades K through 3 should bike with an adult.
 There are bike racks by the front door of the school and at the back playground.
-The Newton Police will host bike safety training for Zervas 5th graders this fall and for 4th graders next spring so they can bike to school without a parent.
+The Newton Police will host bike safety training for Zervas 5th graders again this year.

 BUS School buses help reduce traffic!
 If you live more than a mile from school you may be eligible for bus service.
 Go to the Newton Public Schools transportation website for more information and Zervas bus schedules.

 CAR Parking is extremely limited.
 Drivers must use the Blue Zone (a “live” drop-off/pick-up zone) or park legally on the street.
 If you choose to drive, please read this guide and review the map carefully.